-I’m a third year grad student in UCLA’s linguistics department.
+I’m a fourth year grad student in UCLA’s linguistics department.
 Broadly speaking, my research deals in theoretical phonology, the relationship between learning and grammar (in both infants and adults), and the interfaces between phonology and the rest of the grammar and cognitive system.
 I investigate questions in these areas using computational models and experimental tasks, stemming from my strong commitment to lab-based and computational/statistical methods.
 In the lab, I’m currently working with Professor Sundara on a project which combines computational modeling and experimental work to examine infants’ sensitivity and timecourse of acquisition of native-language phonotactics.
 I’m also involved in a related line of research looking at the consequences of different word-segmentation strategies for the infant’s developing grammar.

 I’m interested in phonology and phonetics in general.
 More specifically, I’m interested in phonological acquisition, child-directed speech, learning biases and productivity of phonological knowledge.
 My M.A. thesis at Seoul National University investigated learning biases toward phonological non-alternation observed in the speech of English-learning children.